Learn GHB Overdose Symptoms & Treatm...

 Can You Overdose on GHB?

-Overdosing on GHB is possible and can lead to respiratory depression, coma, and death.
+Yes, it’s possible to overdose on GHB.
+Because GHB is a highly potent sedative, taking too much can quickly lead to severe respiratory depression, loss of consciousness, coma, and death.

 GHB Overdose Symptoms